The Tour... let the fun be-gin!

 We were then taken by the charming Mr & Mrs Warner to see the heartbeat of the whole business: ‘Curiosity.’
 A 500 litre copper pot that produces Warner Edwards’ world-class Harrington Dry Gin using the ‘London Dry’ gin process.
 Their family of gins are fast becoming firm favourites with gin lovers across the UK - many of which are infused with home and locally-grown hedgerow botanicals to create a wonderfully natural and flavoursome final product.

-Satisfaction, the 50 litre, little sister still to Curiosity, was first introduced to Jardin Blanc in 2017.
-It will be returning in 2018, making it the only major event in the UK which actually distils on-site to produce the most fantastic cocktails.
+Satisfaction, the 50 litre, little sister still to Curiosity, was first introduced to Jardin Blanc in 2017 and returned in 2018.
+Making it a hat-trick, Satisfaction will be present in 2019, making it the only major event in the UK which actually distils on-site to produce the most fantastic cocktails.

 A selection of Warner Edwards’ gins were on offer to sample during the tour, including the flagship Harrington Dry Gin, Elderflower Gin, Sloe Gin, and Victoria’s Rhubarb Gin.
 All of which include bespoke and home-grown ingredients, developed and produced in-house by the WE team.